 If the provider asks for prepayment, this is nothing to worry about.
 It means that the company commits to take on the project and get it done.
 However, be sure your contract contains material breach and prepayment refund clauses.

 Yes, it’s tough to decide whether to outsource or not, but it’s twice as tough to outsource tasks effectively to achieve business growth and efficiency.
 We recommend that you read these points, determine the ones that are the most relevant for your business, and review your future IT partner point by point.
-We believe it will help you choose the right IT partner to transform your ideas into reality.
-The Template for Evaluating an IT Service Provider is available for download:
+We believe it will help you properly choose the IT outsourcing partner to transform your ideas into reality.
+The Template on How to Evaluate an IT Service Provider is available for download: